uyha/fn/README.md

 instead.

 ## Usage
 This is a header only library, just copy `fn.hpp` to your project and start using it.
+This library requires C++17.

 [sml]: https://github.com/boost-ext/sml